 OpenCart limits its users to make certain important SEO modifications.
 For example, metadata adjustment as well as performing 301 redirects and canonical tags can turn out to be complex as they require PHP coding skills.
 What’s more, OpenCart doesn’t support individual URLs.

 Although creating multiple stores is a strong feature of OpenCart, it can also be a drawback.
 When you begin to build multiple stores with OpenCart, you will find out that when you go through the design process, the same page on your website may have several different URLs.
-This creates an issue for SEO and forces you to handle canonization at a coding level to avoid spreading too much of your link equity.
+Hence, this creates an issue for SEO and forces you to handle canonization at a coding level to avoid spreading too much of your link equity.

-Being a relatively light system, OpenCart isn’t able to provide great performance, and thus isn’t ideal for scaling even on a strong hosting platform.
+Being a relatively light system, OpenCart isn’t able to provide great performance, and this isn’t ideal for scaling even on a strong hosting platform.
 One of the most notable performance-related issues OpenCart users usually encounter is the slow loading speed and check-out process.

-A study of Quanta revealed us disappointing results: websites using OpenCart are among the slowest of all platforms put into comparison, with an average load time of 831 milliseconds, which is more than 1.6 times higher than the Google guideline for SEO.
+A study of Quanta revealed disappointing results: websites using OpenCart are among the slowest of all platforms put into comparison, with an average load time of 831 milliseconds, which is more than 1.6 times higher than the Google guideline for SEO.
 Category pages are even slower with 936 milliseconds.